Photo credit: Aysezgicmeli / Shutterstock.com

 - Do you finish what you start?
 Seeing things through and doing what you say you’ll do are important to building trust in the mentor-mentee relationship.

 This post was contributed by Christie Lenox, a member of the WISE Within National Committee and a former WISE Within mentee.
-Read more about the program and stories from other program alumni like Christie here.
+Read more about the program and stories from program alumni here.